Tired of You

 The shows back then, oh they were quality, real quality.
 Regina Fong, I loved her and Lily Savage.
 Other Queens had an act called ‘Rebel Rebel: with three black drag queens as backing singers, songs by The Ronettes and The Crystals, Mz Kimberly and Sandra I believe.
 They were amazing, and I thought, I want to do that!
 I entered a talent contest and Regina Fong called me a comedy genius.
 That’s how I started out.

-It took me a while to realize I was a Lesbian.
+It took me a while to realise I was a Lesbian.
 Up to that point I’d been dating long haired pretty boys on the goth rock scene.
-One night I was out at ’The Fridge’, I kept looking at this woman, I couldn’t stoplooking at her.
+One night I was out at ’The Fridge’, I kept looking at this woman, I couldn’t stop looking at her.
 It wasn’t until I was on my way home on the tube that it hit me.
 OMG, that’s what that feeling is, I’m attracted to her, I’m a lesbian.

 I was out, through the 90’s.
 Going to pride in my T-shirt, that I had sewn the words ‘Clit-Teaser’ onto in sequins.
 Oh, I know!
 The cross over into Queer Femme came a few years later.